marcinjahn/technology-notebook/src/docs/computers/blockchain/solidity.md

 Voter memory sender = voters[msg.sender];
 ```

 `Voter` is a struct.
-By adding the `memory` keyword we made the variable
+By adding the `memory` keyword, we made the variable
 temporary.
 It will not be stored on the blockchain.

 #### View Functions

-If a function is marked with a `view` keyword, it is not allowed to modify state
+If a function is marked with a `view` keyword, it is not allowed to modify the
-and its execution is not recorded on the blockchain.
+state and its execution is not recorded on the blockchain.

 If `view` is missing, every invocation is recorded in the ledger.